luisgoncalves/xades4j/src/test/cert/tsl/pt/readme.txt

 Certificates in the Portuguese Government PKI.
 The top most CA is "GTE CyberTrust Global Root".

-Used to verify the PT TSL.
+Used to verify the PT TSL (http://www.gns.gov.pt/trusted-lists.aspx).